ConorLambert/Obsidian-Vault-Main/Interview/Interview Questions/Interview Questions - Angular.md

 - Standalone Components
 - Signals
 - Component Input Binding
-- Inject services into functional routes
+- `@Inject` services into functional routes

 ------------------------------------------------------------------------
 # Questions: Concepts Basic
 ### What are Components ?
-- Fundamental building block
 - TypeScript class with an associated view and encapsulated logic
 - Created using the `@Component` decorator.
+- Fundamental building block of Angular

 ### What are Modules ?
+- Group related components, services, directives and pipes together
 - Organize and structure an application.
-- Group related components, services, directives and pipes together
 - Makes application more modular, maintainable and scalable.

 ### What are Directives ?
-- Directives are classes that add additional behaviour to elements in your Angular applications.
+- +++ Directives are *classes* that add additional behaviour to elements in your Angular applications.
 - Directives are special markers in the DOM that Angular's compiler uses to manipulate elements, apply specific behaviours, or dynamically change the structure of the view.

 ### What are the three types of directives in Angular ?